GSemikozov/upload-file/README.md

 ## TODO

+0. Keep api on component level is not a good idea.
+Fine for now, but in future it would be great to have a separate adapter for successful response/adapter for errors, then solution would be more flexible
 1. Add toasts for server responces while uploading files
 2. Extract logic into custom hook (encapsulate all of this: selected file validation, upload loop, error collection, refreshing from server, files state management)
 3. Add chunked uploads (with progress and/or form integration)